 When we’re stressed, our adrenal glands release a hormone called cortisol (also known as the stress hormone).
-Cortisol makes us crave sugary, salty and fatty foods.
+Cortisol makes us crave sugary, salty, and fatty foods.
 (It makes sense because your brain is under the impression that you need to fuel up in order to fight off whatever is causing the stress!

 Stress eating is very real!
 And sometimes it feels absolutely unavoidable.
 Believe me, I have my own days when a granola bar just ain’t going to cut it.

-Interesting study by Harvard shows that women are more prone to turning to food when stressed.
+An interesting study by Harvard shows that women are more prone to turning to food when stressed.

 But when we’re chronically stressed our cortisol levels can get “stuck” on overdrive, leading to weight gain, high blood pressure, sleep disruption, and even diabetes.